pzuraq/signalium/docs/src/app/core/async-signals/page.md

 ## The `task` helper

-Reactive promises are meant to represent _data_, values fetched or generated based on some input (e.g. a URL).
+Async signals are meant to represent _data_, values fetched or generated based on some input (e.g. a URL).
 In many cases, however, we have an _asynchronous task_ which triggers based on some action or event.
 For example, you might have a save button that sends a `PATCH` request to the server.
 You _could_ just handle that in an event handler and not bother with hooks or signals, but you'll likely want to show a loading spinner, or some other indicator that the action is happening.

 You can create a special kind of reactive promise directly to handle this, a _task_.
 Tasks don't run when they are used or accessed, unlike standard promises.
 Instead, you must run them manually using the `run()` method: